Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 ```

 The IoT data will be streamed into Snowflake in a similar [schema format as Kafka](https://docs.snowflake.com/en/user-guide/kafka-connector-overview#schema-of-tables-for-kafka-topics) which contains two columns:
-- RECORD_CONTENT.
-This contains the Kafka message.
+- **RECORD_CONTENT** - This contains the Kafka message.
-- RECORD_METADATA.
-This contains metadata about the message, for example, the topic from which the message was read.
+- **RECORD_METADATA** - This contains metadata about the message, for example, the topic from which the message was read.

 > aside negative
 >